telerik/xaml-docs/controls/radpdfviewer/features/bookmarks.md

 ### SyncCurrentBookmarkItemCommand

-Synchronizes the current location on the page with the related bookmark item.
+Synchronizes the current location in the document with the related bookmark item.
 Can be invoked through the UI using the **Find Current Bookmark** button, shown in **Figure 1**.

 #### [C#] Example 2: Invoking a command in code